goohan/pasteorreplaceimage/README.md

 Image data must be copied to clipboard (like when using Paint, Snipping tools or Image Viewer), file copy only (File Explorer) will not work.

-The next features can accessed through command pallete: `F1` or `Ctrl + Shift P`.
+The next features can be accessed through command pallete: `F1` or `Ctrl + Shift P`.
 Make sure you have the appropriated selected item in the source explorer and type feature name.

 ## Features